 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Belgium, you may encounter road conditions that differ significantly from those in the United States.

-Roadside assistance and information on road conditions are available in English from Touring Mobilis, tel: 02 286-3040.
-Belgian police will also provide information on road conditions, tel: 02-642-6666.
+Roadside assistance and information on road conditions are available in English from Touring Mobilis, telephone 02 286-3040.
+Belgian police will also provide information on road conditions, telephone 02-642-6666.
 Emergency services are efficient and responsive.
 For police emergencies, dial 101 by phone within Belgium.
 For all other emergencies, dial 112.
-For more information, please refer to our Road Safety page for more information.
+For more information, please refer to our Road Safety page.
 Also, we suggest that you visit the websites of the Belgian Tourism Office and the national authority responsible for road safety.

 * * *

 This replaces the Country Specific Information for Belgium dated February 23, 2013 to update the Special Circumstances Section with additional information for LGBT and women travelers.